In an increasingly entitled world, is it even possible to raise grateful kids? These 7 ways will help you get started!

-Yes, that means we don’t spend hours opening gifts, and it means that they receive less than many of their friends do, but it’s very important to us to be intentional with the gift-giving process.
+Yes, that means we don’t spend hours opening gifts.
+It means that they receive less than many of their friends do, but it’s very important to us to be intentional with the gift-giving process.

 As I explained in this post, we give our girls a want, a need, and a gift to foster spiritual growth.